Affordable Housing Committee

 Contact McCaela Daffern

-Read the 2019 Affordable Housing Committee Annual Report to learn more about the Committee and the region’s progress towards ensuring that everyone in King County has a safe and healthy home that they can afford.
+Read the 2020 Affordable Housing Committee Annual Report now to learn more about the region’s progress towards ensuring that everyone in King County has a safe and healthy home that they can afford.

 More About the Affordable Housing Committee